nilsvu/Evergreen/README.md

 ### Logging `ErrorType` errors alongside your events

-You can pass any error conforming to Swift's `ErrorType`, such as `NSError`, to Evergreen's logging functions, either as the message or in the separate `error:` argument:
+You can pass any error conforming to Swift's `ErrorType` (such as `NSError`) to Evergreen's logging functions, either as the message or in the separate `error:` argument:

 ```swift
 let error: ErrorType // some error